-Pharm.D M. Phil Pharmacy practice Clinical Pharmacist Educator at Meethi Zindagi.
+Pharm.D Clinical Pharmacist

 1.2 Type 1 Diabetes

 - Type 1 diabetes can occur at any age.
 However, it mostly occurs in children & teenagers. - In type 1 diabetes, there is no insulin production by the pancreas (insulin producing factory of the body).
 Insulin is the most vital hormone in the body which helps convert carbohydrate from food into energy.